ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 (each strength point gives 10% hit chance improvement).

 Wounded agents become less accurate.

-In the current implementation, it's based on attacker's accuracy and target's dodge stats.
-The hit chance is reduced when attacker is wounded.

 ![Hit chances demo](2018-09-29--old-hit-chances-demo.gif)
 (__TODO__: needs an update)